Get Premium access to all the latest content online

 Serves 4-6 Starters and mains

-Eight to 12 hours before, brine the guinea fowl.
-Put the birds with all the brining ingredients in a large pan, cover with 6 litres water and allow the salt to dissolve, then slowly bring to the boil, turn down and simmer for 3 minutes.
+Several hours before cooking, put all the brining ingredients in a large pan with 6 litres water.
+Once the salt has dissolved, slowly bring to the boil, turn down and simmer for 3 minutes.

 Run some cold water into the sink.
 Remove the pan from the heat and put it into the water up to the level of the brine and leave to cool completely.

-Transfer the birds to a large bowl or 2 bowls if need be.
-Pour the brine liquid over the birds, making sure they are submerged.
+Put the birds in a large bowl or 2 bowls if need be.
+Pour the cold brine liquid over the birds, making sure they are submerged.
 If not, put a plate on top with a weight on top and cover with a clean cloth.
 Leave in a cool place for 8 hours and no more than 12 hours.

-Preheat the oven to 190C/ 170C F/Gas 5.
-Drain the guinea fowl and pat dry.
-Stuff the cavities with the stuffing mixture, using skewers to seal it in, and tie up the legs with some kitchen string.
+When the birds have brined, preheat the oven to 190C/170C F/Gas 5.
+Drain the guinea fowl well and pat dry.
+Stuff the cavities with the stuffing mixture, using skewers to seal it in, and tie up the legs with kitchen string.

-Meanwhile, put the potatoes in a large pan with the salt, cover with just-boiled water from a kettle and bring back to the boil, then simmer for around 7 minutes until they just give when skewered.
+Meanwhile, put a roasting tin in the oven to warm.
+Put the potatoes in a large pan with the salt, cover with just-boiled water from a kettle and bring back to the boil, then simmer for around 7 minutes until they just give when skewered.
 Drain in a colander and cover with kitchen paper to dry out for 5 minutes.

 Advertisement